CLAT 2026: Third Merit List Released for UG & PG Admissions

 How to Prepare for the Next Steps

-For students who have found their names on the third merit list, the immediate next step is to act swiftly and decisively.
-Here's a breakdown of how to prepare:
+For students who have found their names on the third merit list, the next few steps are critical:

-- Review the Allotment Carefully: Understand which NLU and program you have been offered.
+- Review the Allotment: Carefully check which NLU and program you have been allotted.

-- Gather Required Documents: Prepare all necessary documents for verification.
-This typically includes mark sheets, passing certificates, category certificates (if applicable), transfer certificates, and character certificates.
+- Prepare Required Documents: Gather all necessary documents for verification, which typically include mark sheets, transfer certificates, character certificates, category certificates (if applicable), and the CLAT admit card and score card.

 What Should Students Do Next?